top of page

 Accessing the NDIS in Australia: A Simple Guide for Families and Participants

 If you or someone you care for has a disability, accessing the NDIS can feel confusing, overwhelming, and honestly a bit intimidating.
-There is a lot of paperwork, new terminology, and mixed information online, which makes it hard to know where to start.
-The good news is this.
-You do not need to understand everything upfront.
-This guide explains how to access the NDIS in Australia, step by step, in plain language.
-No jargon.
-No pressure.
-Just the basics you actually need to k
+There is a lot of paperwork, unfamiliar terminology, and conflicting information online, which makes it hard to know where to start.
+The good news is that you do not need to understand everything upfront.
+This guide explains how to access the NDIS in plain language, step by step, with no jargon and no pressure.
+What is the NDIS?
+The National D

 What Is a Disability Advocate and When Might You Need One?